sensu/sensu-docs/content/sensu-go/6.0/learn/glossary.md

 [Read more about dynamic runtime assets][4].

 ## Backend
-A flexible, scalable monitoring event pipeline.
+A flexible, scalable observation event pipeline.
-The Sensu backend processes event data using filters, mutators, and handlers.
+The Sensu backend processes observation data (events) using filters, mutators, and handlers.
-It maintains configuration files, stores recent event data, and schedules monitoring checks.
+It maintains configuration files, stores recent observation data, and schedules monitoring checks.
 You can interact with the backend using the API, command line, and web UI interfaces.
 [Read more about the Sensu backend][2].

 ## Check
 A recurring check the agent runs to determine the state of a system component or collect metrics.
-The backend is responsible for storing check definitions, scheduling checks, and processing event data.
+The backend is responsible for storing check definitions, scheduling checks, and processing observation data (events).
 Check definitions specify the command to be executed, an interval for execution, one or more subscriptions, and one or more handlers to process the resulting event data.
 [Read more about checks][3].